-For the purpose of estimating contingent liabilities for the financial statements, the AOC conducted a review of existing claims for which the likelihood of loss to the AOC is probable.
+To estimate contingent liabilities for the financial statements, the AOC conducted a review of existing claims for which the likelihood of loss to the AOC is probable.
 Additionally, management and the AOC's General Counsel evaluated the materiality of cases determined to have a reasonably possible chance of an adverse outcome.
-Liabilities are recognized herein for those cases that are determined to meet management's materiality threshold (see Note 1.N).
-No amounts are accrued in the financial records for claims where the estimated amount of potential loss is less than \$100 thousand or where the likelihood of an unfavorable outcome is less than probable.
-During the current and prior year reporting period there were no reported cases that met this criterion.
+Liabilities are recognized for those cases that are determined to meet management's materiality threshold.
+No amounts are accrued in the financial records for claims where the estimated amount of potential loss is less than \$100,000 or where the likelihood of an unfavorable outcome is less than probable.

-Additionally, management and the AOC's General Counsel evaluated the materiality of cases determined to have a reasonably possible (less than probable but more than remote) chance of an adverse outcome.
-The ultimate outcomes in these matters cannot be predicted at this time; however, the lower and upper-level estimate of these cases are shown in the chart above.
-Sufficient information is not currently available to determine if the ultimate resolution of the proceedings, actions, and claims will materially affect AOC's financial position or results of operations.
+Additionally, management and the AOC General Counsel evaluated the materiality of cases determined to have a reasonably possible (less than probable but more than remote) chance of an adverse outcome.
+The ultimate outcomes in these matters cannot be predicted at this time.
+However, the lower and upper-level estimate of these cases are shown in the chart above.
+Sufficient information is not currently available to determine if the ultimate resolution of the proceedings, actions and claims will materially affect AOC's financial position or results of operations.
 Based on the less than probable nature of these claims, an accounting entry for the estimate was not posted and there is no impact on the financial statements.